kzhoulatte/donation_analysis/README.md

-## Donation Analysis for Insight Data Engineer Code Challenge by Kuan Zhou
+## Donation Analysis for Insight Data Engineer Code Challenge

+###    Owner: Kuan Zhou

-### All informations can be found in:
+###    All informations including dependencies can be found in:
         ./reports_RepeatDonations.pdf